ExploreMapMarketplace

 The sweet compound is extracted from the leaves of the plant, making it ideal for those embracing a plant-based diet.
 The success of this extraction depends on the process used.
 This means that stevia won’t always taste the same, and some bottles may be stronger than others.
 For some people, this can be a problem because it makes balancing recipes difficult.
 The liquid can also have a strong aftertaste that can be quite bitter, which puts people off.
 You may just need to shop around and try a few brands to get one that suits your taste buds.

-Reducing your refined sugar intake is far easier when you know of these alternatives.
-Sweeteners have come a long way from being synthetically produced, and there are now an abundance of natural and healthy options that you can try in your cooking and baking.
+Reducing your refined sugar intake is far easier when you know of these alternatives, and it will be easier than expected to substitute them into your lifestyle.
+Sweeteners have come a long way from being synthetically produced, and there are now an abundance of natural and healthy options that you can try in your cooking and baking, and by experimenting and trying you will definitely find the right one.

 . . .